 - Grapes (red grapes especially) have an acknowledged beneficial effect on preventing cardiovascular diseases.
-Drinking red grape juice also seems to reduce bad cholesterol and increase the “good” one, and it also seems to protect against the spread of certain cancers.
+Drinking red grape juice also seems to reduce bad cholesterol and increase the “good” one.
+It also seems to protect against the spread of certain cancers.

 - Several studies have shown that the ingestion of grape juice (again, red grapes especially) has a beneficial impact on motor skills and on memory.

-- With high levels of vitamin B and C and antioxidants (flavonoids), red grapes help fight cell aging by tying up the free radicals that would otherwise damage cells.
+- Thanks to high levels of vitamin B and C and antioxidants (flavonoids), red grapes help fight cell aging.
+The compounds work by tying up the free radicals that would otherwise damage cells.

 - Fiber-rich grapes ease intestinal transit.

-- Grapes, in their skin, contain resveratrol, a precious anti-ageing agent that has antioxidant properties usually involved in helping the grapevine to regenerate… and our skin does the same when we eat it!
+- Grapes, in their skin, contain resveratrol.
+This is a precious anti-ageing agent that has antioxidant properties usually involved in helping the grapevine to regenerate… Our skin does the same when we eat it!
 Resveratrol also boasts interesting heart-protecting properties.

-- Grapevine leaf and seed extracts alleviate venous insufficiency and are excellent against varicose veins.
-They also help treat problems connected to capillary weakness: hemorrhage, nosebleed, hemorrhoids, bruises and petechiae (red spots on the skin).
+- Grapevine leaf and seed extracts alleviate venous insufficiency.
+They are excellent against varicose veins.
+They also help treat problems connected to capillary weakness.
+Examples of such problems are hemorrhage, nosebleed, hemorrhoids, bruises and petechiae (red spots on the skin).